 As a credentialed sports writer based in Los Angeles, his stories have appeared daily on MayorsManor.com since 2009 and his work has also been featured by ESPN, LAKings.com and The Fourth Period magazine; as well as in print for the LA Newspaper Group.
 Known for his inside information and interviews, Hoven is also a regular guest on several sports radio shows across North America - talking everything from the prospects to the pros (click here for sample appearances).

 Through his membership in the Professional Hockey Writers Association (PHWA) – the recognized leaders among people covering National Hockey League teams – he is eligible to vote on the major NHL awards (i.e. Byng, Calder, Hart, Masterton, Norris and Selke), the All-Star Team and All-Rookie Team.

 Additionally, Hoven has covered the NHL Draft, NHL Awards and NHL Stanley Cup Finals.
 Plus, he’s attended the Super Bowl, NBA Finals, MLB All-Star Game and the 2008 Summer Olympics in China.

 Besides his work in baseball and hockey, he’s also written about other athletes and celebrities from the worlds of Mixed Martial Arts, NHRA drag racing, pro wrestling and a wide variety of musical acts.

 His first live UFC event was in September 2003.
-Since then, he’s been cageside for more than 100 MMA events – including UFC, WEC, IFL, WFA, King of the Cage, Strikeforce and many more.
+Since then, he’s been cageside for more than 100 MMA events – including UFC, Bellator, WEC, IFL, WFA, King of the Cage, Strikeforce and many more.
 His most recent MMA work for Sherdog can be found here.